melodyloveless/creativeCoding_fall2026/week2/assignment.md

 - Take a clear photograph or scan of your illustrations.
 - [Download this template.](https://drive.google.com/file/d/152JGWcpWAdpNRd2X15wsJcodLT6ig37j/view?usp=drive_link) Add it to your cloned repository in a folder titled 'week2.'
 - Edit your sketch using VSCode.
 Use the LiveServer to preview your work as you go.
 - Translate your drawing into code, using translation functions for each of the shapes.
 Apply a new color palette and transformations each time the user clicks on the canvas.
-Save this in a directory named week2 and add it to your online repo.
+Save this in your directory named 'week2' and add it to your online repo.
 - If you’re struggling with the logic of your plan and rending through your different iterations, try using the random() function to generate different versions of your sketch.
 - Add the reference image(s) to your repo in a directory named week2/media.
 - Use the readme.html file to describe what you intended to do with each iteration.
 How did these differ from what you would up with?